ebruun/zivid_camera/README.md

 create new from environment.yml file:
 `conda env create`

-doesn't work on mac, currently if any other packages are installed with open3d we get a seg fault
+PROCESSING PCDs DOES NOT WORK ON MAC, currently if any other packages are installed with open3d we get a seg fault.

 check to see if this works for windows...